You should find the answer to most questions here.

 How can we obtain food?

 Our base at Cronybyrne is in the middle of the Wicklow countryside.
-There is no food available in our vicinity so it is necessary to bring sufficient to last for two days.
+There is no food available in our vicinity on foot so it is necessary to bring sufficient food supplies to last for your full stay.
 Those using the transfer arrangement will have an opportunity to shop for food, etc. in that the driver will stop at a suitable supermarket to facilitate shopping.

 What actually happens after we arrive?